Adisa-Shobi/Artvertise/README.md

 Key Features:

 - Simplified UI: To ensure the artwork on display is done justice.
 We have made the interface as intuitive and simple as possible.
-We strive not to draw the users attention away from the displayed art.
+We strive not to draw the users' attention away from the displayed art.
 - Artist Showcase: Artists can create personalized portfolios to showcase their artwork, providing a comprehensive view of their creative journey.
 - Secure Transactions: Artvertise ensures secure transactions between buyers and sellers, protecting the interests of both parties involved.

 <!-- INSTALLATION -->
 ## Installation

-To get started clone the repository:
+To get started, clone the repository:
 ```
 git clone https://github.com/Adisa-Shobi/Artvertise.git
 ```
 ### Backend

-Navigate to backend directory
+Navigate to the backend directory
 ```
 cd backend
 ```